charcoalphp/charcoal/README.md

   - The `sigma` and `radius` parameters are ignored in this mode.
 - `soft`
   - Blend the blur with the original image.
+  - Note that the `channel` value is ignored in this mode.

 > 👉 The `soft` mode is currently only available with the `imagemagick` driver.